The government's resource for Alzheimer's and related dementias. For the people helping people with Alzheimer's.

 California Alzheimer's Disease Centers (CADC)

-The State of California established the Alzheimer's Disease Program (ADP) through legislation that sought to 1) improve health care delivery to persons affected by Alzheimer's disease and their caregivers, 2) provide training and education to health care professionals, students, patients, caregivers and community, and 3) advance diagnosis and treatment of Alzheimer's disease and other dementias.
-To carry out this mandate, the ADP established a network of ten dementia care Centers of Excellence at California medical schools.
+The State of California established the Alzheimer's Disease Program (CADP) through legislation that sought to 1) improve health care delivery to persons affected by Alzheimer's disease and their caregivers, 2) provide training and education to health care professionals, students, patients, caregivers and community, and 3) advance diagnosis and treatment of Alzheimer's disease and other dementias.
+To carry out this mandate, the CADP established a network of ten dementia care Centers of Excellence at California medical schools.
 These California Alzheimer's Disease Centers (CADCs) effectively and efficiently improve AD health care delivery, provide specialized training and education to health care professionals and others, and advance the diagnosis and treatment of AD.

 Family Caregiver Alliance (FCA)/ National Center on Caregiving